Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Abstract

 \section{Abstract}

-Large language models (LLMs) often produce incorrect or outdated content.
-Updating their knowledge efficiently and accurately without costly retraining is a major challenge.
-This problem is especially hard for complex, unstructured knowledge in a \emph{lifelong} setting, where many edits must coexist without interference.
+Large language models (LLMs) often produce incorrect or outdated content after being employed.
+Efficient and accurate knowledge updates without costly retraining are a major challenge.
+This problem is particularly challenging in \emph{lifelong} settings, where complex, unstructured knowledge must coexist without interference.
 We introduce \method~(\underline{R}epresentation \underline{I}ntervention for \underline{L}ifelong \underline{K}nowledg\underline{E} Control), a robust and scalable method that treats knowledge control as interventions within the model’s representation space.
-Leveraging representation-space expressiveness, we identify two properties enabling \method to deliver fine\mbox{-}grained control over complex, unstructured knowledge while maintaining general utility with frozen base weights.
+Leveraging representation-space expressiveness, we identify two key properties enabling \method to achieve fine\mbox{-}grained control over complex, unstructured knowledge while maintaining general utility with frozen base weights.
 During training, \method~learns \emph{paraphrase-robust} and \emph{edit\mbox{-}localized} modules that limit each update to a low-dimensional subspace to minimize cross-edit interference.
 At inference, a query-adaptive router selects the appropriate module to guide the model’s generation.
-In evaluation on knowledge editing benchmarks with LLaMA and Qwen models, \method~are scalable to large-scale datasets, demonstrating high edit success, strong paraphrase generalization, and preserving general utility with modest memory overhead.
+Across LLaMA and Qwen models, \method scales effectively to large-scale benchmarks, demonstrating high edit success and strong paraphrase generalization while preserving general utility with modest memory overhead.
 These results show \method~is an effective and scalable solution for lifelong knowledge control in LLMs.